Dynamical aspects of $\sigma$-machines: -sorted and effective permutations

-An instance where this approach is suitable will be illustrated in Example~\ref{example_123_machine}.
-We also remark that a different notion of sorted permutations could be obtained by considering the set $\mapsigma{\sigma}(\Sym)$ of all the possible outputs of the $\sigma$-stack (including those that are not $12$-sortable).
+We remark that a different notion of sorted permutations could be obtained by considering the set $\mapsigma{\sigma}(\Sym)$ of all the possible outputs of the $\sigma$-stack (including those that are not $12$-sortable).
 This framework was adopted recently~\cite{Ce} in the more general case of Cayley permutations.